Skip to content

 TECHNOLOGY NEWS

 Caltech just got $100 million to put solar panels in space and beam the energy down to Earth.
 I'm all about it, but that second part scares the crap out of me.
-I'm thinking about all our OT security problems and imagining the software the makes sure the microwave beam is pointed at the right place.
+I'm thinking about all our OT security problems and imagining the software that makes sure the microwave beam is pointed at the right place.
 More

 TikTok now has a resume feature, and if they get popular enough they could bring video resumes into the mainstream.
 More